-The first 70-acre phase of an entertainment, dining and shopping development worth tens of millions of dollars will open in 2022.
 The 200-acre site is off Interstate 40, at the gateway to the Smoky Mountains, in Tennessee.

 The Eastern Band of Cherokee Indians has purchased the land for the project through its Kituwah LLC economic development agency.
 The site which will be developed as a major experiential tourist destination themed around the classic American road trip.